samirph/expresso/README.md

 > Nuxt.js project

-This is a sample project I created to test Nuxt with Apollo and Actioncable and report the result of that experiment to our company.
+This is a sample project I created to test Nuxt (express) with Apollo and Actioncable and report the result of that experiment to our company.

 ## Build Setup